 Pacific Junction is a blue-collar town, with 60.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pacific Junction is a city of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Pacific Junction who work in office and administrative support (20.00%), healthcare suport services (8.00%), and healthcare (8.00%).

-Overall, Pacific Junction’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pacific Junction’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Pacific Junction in 2022 was $22,579, which is low income relative to Iowa and the nation.
 This equates to an annual income of $90,316 for a family of four.